 The increased spending on disaster relief and preparedness is driven, in part, by a greater awareness of the importance of disaster management since 9/11.
 But another driver has been the increasing frequency and severity of disasters, as well as increased exposure of individuals and infrastructure to major risks.

 Risks from climate- and weather-related disasters are also amplified by the state of the nation’s infrastructure.
-The population of the United States has more than doubled since the 1960s, when most of the country’s major infrastructure was designed, and much of this infrastructure is now reaching the end of its expected lifetime.
+The population of the United States has more than doubled since the 1960s, when most of the country’s major infrastructure was designed, and much of this infrastructure is now reaching the end of its expected lifetime.14 According to the World Economic Forum, the United States ranked 13th globally for infrastructure quality in 2019, down from fifth in 2002.15

 The disaster management community can answer five questions to help prepare communities for future disasters